 Tom Watson (Equinox) and Shaun Smith (EclipseLink)

-infrastructure for running OSGi-based systems.
-The goal of the Equinox project is to be a
+for running OSGi-based systems.
+The goal of the Equinox project is

 EclipseLink, or the Eclipse Persistence Services Project, delivers a comprehensive open-source Java persistence solution.
 It has a set of persistence services enabling developers to efficiently develop applications that access data in a variety of data sources and formats.